-- LO1 To enable the students to become familiar with the nature and scope of Medical Social Work - LO2 The help the student to have knowledge on epidemiological measures, and the relation between social factors and stress. - LO3 To clearly understand the role of medical social service in hospitals and community settings
+- LO1 To enable the students to become familiar with the relationship between health and social environment - LO2 The help the student to have knowledge about development of epidemiological measures, social factors and stress. - LO3 To clearly understand the role of medical social service in hospitals and community setting.